augwyl/auto-aws-with-python/README.md

 # auto-aws-with-python
-Repository for Automating AWS with Python
+Repository for Automating AWS with Python!
+This is my first test project in Github!